Preparing students to serve Christ and His church through biblical, experiential, and practical ministry.

 You will learn to:

-- Articulate confessional Reformed theology on exegetical, biblical, and theological grounds
+• Articulate confessional Reformed theology on biblical-exegetical, historical, and theological grounds.

-- Respond with biblical discernment to contemporary trends in biblical interpretation and apply a sound Christian worldview to contemporary cultural issues that impact the church today.
+• Respond with biblical discernment to contemporary trends in biblical interpretation and apply Reformed theology to contemporary cultural issues that impact the church today.

 Admission Requirements

-Applications for admission to the ThM degree program at PRTS are considered once every two months.
+Applications for admission to the ThM degree program at PRTS are considered on a rolling basis (approximately once a month).
 Although there are no deadlines for the ThM application, it is recommended that applications be received by the Admission Office by May 1 for the fall semester and by September 1 for the spring semester.
 Applications received after either of these dates will be considered, but we cannot ensure that immigration forms for international students will be satisfactorily processed should the applicant be admitted.

-- Evidence of the possession of a Master of Divinity Degree or its equivalent (evidenced by official transcripts).
+• Evidence of the possession of a Master of Divinity Degree or its equivalent (evidenced by official transcripts, which indicate successful completion of biblical languages [Hebrew and Greek]).
 If, at the time of application, the applicant has not completed his previous degree work, any admission to PRTS would be conditional on the completion of the degree.
 Evidence of this degree should be presented prior to enrolling in any ThM coursework.
 Official transcripts of all academic work beyond high school must be sent directly to the seminary; they are not to come from the applicant unless supplied in sealed envelopes.
 If more than one college or institution was attended, transcripts from each institution must be sent.

-- An academic writing sample, preferably a research paper previously submitted in a graduate-level course.
-This sample may be a previously written paper, article, or essay that demonstrates proper citation methods and ability to construct, in English, a graduate-level paper.
+• An academic writing sample, preferably a research paper previously submitted in a graduate-level course.
+This sample may be a previously written paper, article, or essay that demonstrates an ability to construct, in English, a graduate-level paper.

 Residency Requirement